CiscoDevNet/iotvizconf/README.md

-# IoT VizConf
+# AutoDev - IoT VizConf Application

-IoT VizConf (shorthand for IoT Visualization and Configuration) is an application running on top of OpenDaylight (ODL) supporting IoT device/sensor visualization and sensor programming.
-More specifically is provides a web-based user interface (UI) enabling the operator to dynamically discover and render a topology of IoT devices sensors.
+AutoDev is a solution for managing IoT sensors on mobile vehicles.
+IoT VizConf (shorthand for IoT Visualization and Configuration) is an AutoDev application running on top of OpenDaylight (ODL) supporting IoT device/sensor visualization and sensor programming.
+More specifically is provides a web-based user interface (UI) enabling the operator to dynamically discover and render a topology of IoT devices sensors embedded in mobile vehicles.
 The operator can also configure IOT sensors to perform certain policy-driven actions (e.g. track and report on specific data).

 This application was developed as a tool for the IoT network operator/administrator.
 Note that this application would be completely separate from a cloud-based application that would consume and process IoT sensor data.
 IoT VizConf is composed of open source components and interfaces to ODL using model-generated RESTCONF APIs.